mavory/MyKritaPad/README.md

 MyKritaPad is a custom 9-key macropad powered by a Seeed Studio XIAO RP2040!
 It includes 9 mechanical switches wired through 9 diodes, 12 SK6812 MINI-E RGB LEDs for backlighting, and two EC11 rotary encoders for additional input control. ⭐

+## Why did I do this?

+I wanted to try something completely new that I had never done before.
+I was very interested in how everyone can create their own mini keyboard, so I tried it too.

 ## Features
 - 9 mechanical keys
 - 9x diodes for proper key isolation